Skip to content

 @invariant() with assert No — works always

 The design principle: violations are never silent. always() and unreachable() raise AssertionError whether or not --chaos is active.
-The --chaos flag adds the tracking layer (property report, sometimes/reachable deferred checks) and activates buggify().
-But if something is wrong, you'll know immediately — no flag required.
+The --chaos flag adds the tracking layer (sometimes/reachable deferred checks) and activates buggify().
+The property report prints whenever there are tracked results, regardless of flags.
+If something is wrong, you'll know immediately.

 Too loud?
 If a known violation fires constantly and you need to focus on something else, pass mute=True: